Mostah/fastPL/README.md

-# Fast Preference Learning algorithm with parallelisation
+# Fast Preference Learning README
 This work is based on Olivier Sobrie's work on preference learning algorithms (python code : <https://github.com/oso/pymcda>, thesis: <https://tel.archives-ouvertes.fr/tel-01370555/document>).

 The  objective of this repository is to translate the previous code (py-mcda) in C++ and set up the parallelisation tools needed to process a greater amount of entrypoints.